AMReX-Codes/amrex/paper/paper.md

 This allows application teams to get running on GPUs quickly while allowing long term performance tuning and programming model selection.
-AMReX currently uses CUDA for GPUs, but application teams can use CUDA, CUDA Fortran, OpenACC or OpenMP in their individual codes.
+AMReX currently uses CUDA for GPUs, but application teams can use CUDA, CUDA Fortran, OpenACC, or OpenMP in their individual codes.
 AMReX will support non-CUDA strategies as appropriate.

 When running on CPUs, AMReX uses an MPI+X strategy where the X threads are used to perform